nrkroeker/the-halley-trail/README.md

 # The Halley Trail

 Welcome to the future.
 After decades of venturing out into the great beyond, humanity decides they will attempt to build a colony on Europa.
-After years of researching how to reach this far off moon, scientists realized if a ship could make it to Halley's Comet, they could then hitch a ride through the galaxy along it's orbit.
+After years of researching how to reach this far off moon, scientists realized if a ship could make it to Halley's Comet, they could then hitch a ride through the galaxy.

 Finally, it's July 28, 2061.
 The orbit of Halley's Comet is approaching perihelion for first time in 75 years, putting it within range of our best spaceships.
 You have been chosen as the captain on this voyage and are given a top of the line spacecraft to travel through the cosmos.
 You even get to christen it!